Saturday, May 23, 2026

 remediate the problems that the scan finds.
 This is the modified scan command.

-[root@RHEL98 ~]# oscap xccdf eval --report /home/john/rhel98.html --profile stig --remediate /usr/share/xml/scap/ssg/content/ssg-rhel9-ds.xml
+[root@RHEL98 ~]# oscap xccdf eval --report /home/admin/rhel98.html --profile stig --remediate /usr/share/xml/scap/ssg/content/ssg-rhel9-ds.xml

 Repeate the steps above to change permissions and secure copy the new report back